Sustainable finance: Green bonds

-Empirical studies such as that conducted by Baldi and Pandimiglio (2022) show that the risk of greenwashing is present and may wrongly induce investors to accept lower rates of return than for brown investments.
+Empirical studies show that the risk of greenwashing is present and may wrongly induce investors to accept lower rates of return than for brown investments.
 The standardization of this taxonomy would reduce the criticism of greenwashing that can be attributed to this type of obligation and enhance clarity and transparency in their use.
-Baldi and Pandimiglio (2022) further suggest that rating agencies focus more on this type of risk in order to identify and quantify it better.
+Rating agencies should focus more on this type of risk in order to identify and quantify it better.

 Taxonomy of sustainable activities

 Because energy transition is a broad concept and sustainability or green can apply to many projects (renewable energy, energy efficiency, waste management, water management, public transportation, reforestation...), several taxonomies are being established to evaluate and certify "green" investments (having no or very little impact on the environment).

 In 2018, the European Commission created a working group of technical experts on sustainable finance (TEG: Technical Expert Group) to define a classification of economic activities (the "taxonomy"), in order to have a robust methodology defining whether an activity or company is sustainable or not.
 The aim of the taxonomy is to prevent greenwashing and to help investors make greener choices.
 Investments are judged by six objectives: climate change mitigation, climate change adaptation, the circular economy, pollution, effect on water, and biodiversity.

 The taxonomy came into force in July 2020.
 The taxonomy is seen as the most comprehensive and sophisticated initiative of its type; it may inspire other countries to develop their own taxonomies or may indeed become the world's 'gold standard.
 However, when the disclosure regime comes into effect in January 2022 there will still be huge gaps in data and it may be several years before it becomes effective.

 The classifications of fossil gas and nuclear energy are controversial.
 The European Commission asked its Joint Research Centre to assess the environmental sustainability of nuclear.
-The results will be investigated for three months by two expert groups before the Commission makes a decision on the classification.
+The results will be investigated for three months by two expert groups before the commission makes a decision on the classification.
 Natural gas is seen by some countries as the bridge between coal and renewable energy, and those countries argue for natural gas to be considered sustainable under a set of conditions.
 In response, various members of the expert group that advises the European Commission threatened to step down.
 They stated they see the inclusion of gas as a contradiction to climate science, as methane emissions from the natural gas form are a significant greenhouse gas.

 The UK is working on its own separate taxonomy.